Fair Processing Notice

 Information relating to a tenancy will be kept for as long as the agreement is active or where money is owed on the account, and for a period not exceeding six years afterwards.
 The basic history of who held a tenancy at which property and when will be held in perpetuity.

-If you would like to see how long your information is kept for you can download the Retention Schedule on the right hand side of this page to get more detail.
+If you would like to see how long your information is kept for you can download our Retention Schedule to get more detail.

 You are legally entitled to request access to any records held by Derby Homes about yourself.
 Derby Homes will seek to comply with your request but there may be some situations where it will not be able to do this in full, e.g. where information held was given in confidence or when a professional thinks that it could cause serious harm to you or another’s physical or mental wellbeing if the information was given to you.
 Also, if we think that giving you the information may stop us from preventing a crime.